KGBicheno/KGB_Nano/NaNo Challenge/Nano Draft.md

 "Ha!
 You can't be serious?" she asked.

 The monotrain came into view and the commuters all stood.
-Feathers stood to, spinning to show that he was dressed quite well enough to impress.
+Feathers stood to, spinning as his outfit changed mechanically and chromatically.
 His two-piece showed that he'd been a member of the administrative section for at least long enough to have a a second-cadre security clearance - rare enough only half way up the hive, The white-with-blue accents of the armoured sections showed that he was expected to see combat, but not outside of diplomatic engagements.

 He wasn't so good-looking as to be a real catch, but he presented as though he'd been around long enough - or accomlished enough, to be trusted with protecting and administering some low- to mid- level diplomat on behalf of the hive.